 Decentralized Navigation of Multiple Robots Based on ORCA and Model Predictive Control

-Hui Cheng, Qiyuan Zhu, Zhongchang Liu, and Zeyu Jiang.
+Hui Cheng, Qiyuan Zhu, Zhongchang Liu, Zeyu Jiang, and Liang Lin.
 “Decentralized Navigation of Multiple Robots Based on ORCA and Model Predictive Control ” IROS 2017

 This paper presents a decentralized strategy for reciprocal collision-free navigation of multiple robots.
 This strategy combines the Optimal Reciprocal Collision Avoidance (ORCA) algorithm and Model Predictive Control (MPC).
 Each robot applies the decentralized ORCA algorithm to compute the collision avoidance velocities with respect to its neighbors.
 The derived velocities serve as constraints of a MPC problem whose solution provides the optimal control input that can ensure optimal motion of the robot.
 The states predicted from the robots’ dynamic models are used in the ORCA algorithm to compute the ORCA velocity regions in future steps.
 This ORCA MPC combined approach doesn’t need apriori the preferred velocity of each robot in comparison to the traditional ORCA algorithm and its existing variants.
 Moreover, the convexity of the ORCA velocity region is retained even after incorporating the dynamic models of the robots.
 Simulation results illustrate the effectiveness of the proposed method, and show that this new algorithm can reduce velocity vibrations compared to the traditional ORCA algorithm.